Are You the Truck or the Trailer? How Emotions Drive Our Behaviors

-How might understanding your emotions be able to make sense of the way emotions are able to influence behaviors?
+How can understanding your emotions help make sense of the way they influence behaviors?

 Well, it can be explained by the position that the emotions are allowed to take in a person’s life.
 The truth is, our emotions don’t always tell us the whole truth.
 That's why you need to understand your emotions rather than believe them first.